 The former managing editor and director of digital products at The Chronicle of Higher Education, Scott has nearly twenty years of experience covering higher education and leading award-winning journalism.
 He’s led teams of developers and worked closely with sales staff to shape new products.
 He started his career as a local government reporter in South Carolina and New Mexico.

 A former assistant managing editor at The Chronicle of Higher Education, Sara has more than two decades of experience as a newsroom leader and higher-education journalist.
-She’s steered accountability and enterprise journalism, set coverage agendas, and helped create reporting workshops for college journalists.
+She’s steered investigative and enterprise journalism, set coverage agendas, and helped create reporting workshops for college journalists.
 Her first jobs were covering public policy in Congress and the states.

 First-generation college students.